-Although many states have codified the bulk of the sections proposed in the UCC, it is important for researchers to make sure that the sections of the UCC in which they are most interested are a part of their respective state’s statutes.
-To do so, we suggest using the table in the Uniform Laws Annotated (see catalog link, above) to see which UCC sections have been adopted by your state, and if so, where they can be found in your state’s statutes.
-Once you have a state statute citation from the Uniform Laws Annotated, be sure to use the Law Library of Congress’s Guide to Law Online to double check it.
-To find your state’s statutes, select your state from the Guide to Law Online page, and scroll down to the "Legislative” heading.
+Although many states have codified the bulk of the sections proposed in the UCC, it is important for researchers to make sure that the sections of the UCC in which they are most interested have been codified in their respective state’s statutes.
+To do so, we suggest using the table in the Uniform Laws Annotated (see catalog link, above) to see which UCC sections have been adopted by your state, and, if so, where they can be found in your state’s statutes.
+Once you have a state statute citation from the Uniform Laws Annotated, be sure to use the Law Library's Guide to Law Online: U.S. States and Territories to double-check it.
+To find your state’s statutes, select your state from the list of guides, and then select the "Legislative" tab on the left side of the guide.